Evan-Bell/Evan-Bell/README.md

 ## Hi! 👋 I'm Evan.

-I enjoy taking on solo and team projects spanning different disciplines of engineering, from robotics to games to software development!
+I enjoy taking on solo and team projects spanning different disciplines of engineering, from robotics to games to Web development!

 I'm currently a freshman at MIT (Class of '25)